plopezmp/GdR/Automation with Ansible/README.md

 ### Playbook file
 Ansible is **declarative** which means we just tell what we want and not how to make it.
-The Playbook file has a structure of three parts:
+The Playbook file has a structure of three mandatory parts:
 1. **Header: YAML Document Declaration**

    `---`